liquid-printer/liquid-configurations/README.md

 - Configuration files for RepRap Firmware

 ## Slicer Configuration
-- Liquid RepRap Firmware:
+- Liquid RepRap Firmware (Tested for Cura 4.7):
 Copy the content from the folder to {cura_installlation_folder}/resources/
-- Liquid Marlin Firmware, a tutorial for how to import profiles can be found at Prusa Help: https://help.prusa3d.com/en/guide/how-to-import-profiles-to-cura-4-x-windows-macos_17848
+- Liquid Marlin Firmware (Tested for Cura 4.5):
+Use the tutorial for how to import profiles from Prusa Help: https://help.prusa3d.com/en/guide/how-to-import-profiles-to-cura-4-x-windows-macos_17848

 ## License